Discussions of batteries and solar panels can involve a lot of jargon. Let’s try to clear some of it up.

 Battery capacity is usually specified in amp hours, or Ah for short.

-Power refers to how fast energy is being supplied or used.
+Power refers to how quickly energy is being supplied or used.
 If something is using a lot of power, it means that a lot of energy is being transferred in a short time.

 Power is measured in watts, or W for short.
 Or kilowatts (kW), where 1 kW = 1000 W.